hackingscout/AndroidNetworkCompromise/README.md

 AndroidNetworkCompromise
 ========================

-Android Network Discovery app with implemented thc-vp6 hack tool
+Android Network Discovery app with implemented thc-vp6 hack tool.
+An experiment to check security of Android systems.

 1. Intro
 2. Description